bekk/gcp-workshop/README.md

 The `infra/` folder, does not contain many files yet:

 * `terraform.tf` contains *provider* configuration.
 A provider is a plugin or library used by the terraform core to provide functionality.
-The `aws` we will use in this workshop provides the definition of AWS resources and translates to correct API requests when you apply your configuration.
+The `google` provider we will use in this workshop provides the definition of GCP resources and translates to correct API requests when you apply your configuration.

 Let's move on to running some actual commands 🚀